BEST TEXAS MOTORCYCLE RIDES | TOP 10 LIST

 TIME: 1.5 hours

 The Big Bend area is certainly spectacular riding, and this is one of the best motorcycle roads in Texas.
 From west to east, the ride itself is a nice ascent into the mountains.
-Start this route on FM170 from Lajitas and follow to the Ross Maxwell Scenic Drive.
+Start this route on FM 170 from Lajitas and follow to the Ross Maxwell Scenic Drive.
 It's an incredibly scenic ride, with mountains, valleys, hills and curves.
 The tail end of this route leads along the Rio Grande to the amazing Santa Elena Canyon Overlook.
 The Chisos Basin area of the park has some winding switchbacks and has monumental rock formations to ride through as well.
-Extend this route to the nearby Big Bend National Park entrance for a longer ride.
+Extend this route to the nearby Big Bend National Park entrance for a longer ride to make for the best motorcycle ride in Texas!

 (Photos: neilpeart.net)